Emilio Bonifácio: Guerreros de Oaxaca

 On July 11, 2025, Bonifácio signed with the Guerreros de Oaxaca of the Mexican League.
+In 10 games he hit .472/.568/.667 with 1 home run, 8 RBIs and 3 stolen bases.
+He became a free agent following the season.

 Tigres del Licey

 Emilio Bonifacio began playing regularly for Tigres del Licey in 2006, quickly establishing himself as a speedy and versatile contributor.
 Through the late 2000s, he became a crucial player in the lineup, often batting leadoff and providing consistent offense and defense.
 His MLB commitments occasionally limited his availability, but he remained a reliable postseason presence.
 After 2011, he started playing outfield, however he only manages to excel in center field as in left field is very difficult for him, and while he's more effective in right field than in left, he struggles in both corner positions compared to center.
 By the mid-2010s, Bonifacio transitioned into a leadership role, becoming team captain and mentoring younger players.
 He was known for his energy, professionalism, and ability to perform in high-pressure situations.
 In the 2020s, his playing time decreased, but he continued to be used strategically, especially in playoff scenarios.
 In the 2024–2025 season, he played 66 games across all stages, including regular season, semifinals, and finals.
-Despite being 40 years old in 2025, Bonifacio remained active and influential, rejoining Licey’s training camp and continuing to lead the team, he is still playing in the regular season, and still is the leadoff batter of the lineup.
+Despite being 40+ years old currently, Bonifacio remained active and influential, rejoining Licey's training camp and continuing to lead the team, he is still playing in the regular season.